AxisOfEval/defaulter/README.md

 2. Ability the configure the name of the default column, by passing it with the `has_default` call like so: `has_default :email, default_column: :primordial`
 3. Dynamically generated utitlity instance methods like `default_email` and `default_address`
 4. Optionally, prevent default records from being destroyed
-5. Did I say tests?
+5. Backport to Rails 3.2

 ## License